NorthernStars/mrPortableGUI/README.md

     mtdev_%(name)s = probesysfs,provider=mtdev
     hid_%(name)s = probesysfs,provider=hidinput

 Now you have to disable touch event inside the x server because otherwise touch on the touch screen GUI will effect the pc monitor output.
-First you need to install xinput:

-    sudo apt-get install xinput

-than you need to identify the id of the touch input device:
+First you need to identify the id of the touch input device:

     xinput --list | grep FT5406